What's Green About a Greenhouse?

 does not escape back through the glass or plastic as easily as some other

-escape, the greenhouse helps keep itself warm and even with ventilation a lot
+its escape, the greenhouse helps keep itself warm and even with ventilation

 The effect of taking sunlight in and letting little escape causes the